 Only students and alumni who have earned at least 60 credit hours from UT are eligible to wear the ring, which will forever serve as a proud symbol of their achievements at UT.
 Graduate students who have earned at least 20 credit hours are also eligible.

 UT’s Official Ring Ceremony will take place each fall during Homecoming week.
-For more information about the Official Ring program, contact Eric Haag, director of alumni programs, at firstname.lastname@example.org, or visit our website.
+For more information about the Official Ring program, contact Eric Haag, director of alumni programs, at firstname.lastname@example.org.